MugureNjunge/pitchin/README.md

 See the pitches posted by other uses.
 View pitches from the three different categories.

-**BDD**
+**Process**

-1)Load the page ,user can either signup or login 2)When signing up you will input your	Email,Username,Password and Confirm your password.
+1)Load the page ,user can either signup or login.

+2)When signing up you will input your :Email,Username,Password and Confirm your password.
 You will get redirected to the login page.

-3)For returning users,Login with your email and password and instantly redirected to the home page with pitches.
+3)For returning users,Login with your email and password and get redirected to the home page with pitches.

 4)Choose a category pitch then add the contents of the pitch and post.

 **Technologies Used**